-Part of the Company's short and long-term loan contracts contain different financial and other covenants.
-There is a regular communication between the lenders and the Company regarding the covenants.
+Part of the Company's short and long-term loan contracts contain different financial and non-financial covenants, linked to DEBT, CAPEX, open currency positions and Capital adequacy, Secured/Non secured loan portfolio, PAR 90 loans to loan portfolio, ROA, operating cost to income, dividend to net income, asset to equity ratios and operations, structure, financing and investing activities of the Company.
+There is a regular communication between the lenders and the Company regarding the compliance with covenants.